Hobbits Plugin Development

 service.)
 A well-behaved runner will not create and run batches with plugin

-actions that return null Parameters
+actions that return null Parameters.

 Action Progress

-parameter is passed to some of the core plugin methods.
+The ActionProgress parameter is passed to some of the core plugin methods.
 It

 allows a plugin to report its percentage progress as it executes, and allows it